edgedb/edgedb/docs/stdlib/cfg.rst

   Allows the developer to set where the query cache is stored.
 Possible values:

   * ``cfg::QueryCacheMode.InMemory``- All query cache is lost on server restart.
-    This mirrors pre-5.0 EdgeDB's behavior.
+    This mirrors pre-5.0 |EdgeDB| behavior.
   * ``cfg::QueryCacheMode.RegInline``- The in-memory query cache is also stored in the database as-is so it can be restored on restart.
   * ``cfg::QueryCacheMode.Default``- Allow the server to select the best caching